Small Volume Liposuction

 Liposuction is not a procedure that is currently advisable for overweight individuals.
 There is a term called high-volume liposuction that describes fat-reduction procedures involving larger volumes of fat.
 However, this technique is generally performed on individuals who have lost a substantial amount of weight and who may also be a good candidate for a body lift.

-Dr. Lao performs low volume liposuction, a more conservative surgery that extracts small, localized fatty deposits for a more refined shape.
+Dr. Walden performs low volume liposuction, a more conservative surgery that extracts small, localized fatty deposits for a more refined shape.

 The Liposuction Procedure